 ANDREW MARR INTERNATIONAL

 Donations from the general public:

 The citizens of Kingston upon Hull have been overwhelmingly generous over the years through our Collection Boxes placed in establishments around the city and through individual donations for which STAND is very grateful.
 We have also received very generous gifts from further afield.

 Sadly, this has proved to be a most prolific and generous source of donation.
 A number of sizeable donations have been received from the families of deceased fishermen.

-Jim Williams, a former fishermen, wrote a booklet about a lifetime at sea including his time as Mate on the ‘Arctic Corsair’.
+The late Jim Williams a former Skipper, wrote a booklet about a lifetime at sea including his time as Mate on the ‘Arctic Corsair’.

 These booklets are a very successful form of donation, were previously sold to visitors at the free maritime attraction – the ‘Arctic Corsair’ but are now available at the East Riding Museum Visitors Centre reception.